 The "Radio City Christmas Spectacular" has drawn thousands of people every holiday season for the last 75 years, but the longstanding tradition has changed a lot over time, Winslow-Redmond said.
 The Rockettes are on stage more than they used to be and their routines are far more physically demanding.

 This year, that's prompting her to add a nutrition lecture to the Rockettes "training camp."
 She thinks better nutrition can prevent injuries and help dancers recover more quickly if they do get injured.

-The Rockettes need to see food as necessary fuel that will help them achieve peak performance — just like Olympic swimmer Michael Phelps does.
-"He's ideally fueling his body," Winslow-Redmond said.
+As Olympic swimmer Michael Phelps does, the Rockettes need to see food as necessary fuel that will help them achieve peak performance, Winslow-Redmond said.
+"He's ideally fueling his body," she said.
 "That's exactly what they need to do."

 Rockette Jacey Lambros takes her nutrition seriously.
 Find out how she prepares to hit the stage.